 Many of the folks who visit our site are interested in installing a solar or wind electric system for their home but they do not know where to begin.
 Although to a certain degree each situation is different there are a few basic things that we will need to know to get you started.
 Ready for more than the online reading?
-Visit us for an in person class on PV or Wind technology.

 Many of the folks who visit our site are interested in installing a solar or wind electric system for their home but they do not know where to begin.
 Although to a certain degree each situation is different, there are a few basic things that will help you get started down the path to renewable energy.